 The company name officially changes to Nationwide Agribusiness; both Farmland Mutual Insurance and Nationwide Agribusiness are known by this name today.

+We are known as simply known as Nationwide, yet the agricultural foundation of our operation is as strong as ever.
 We continue to expand our reach into diverse markets in the food, fuel and fiber chain.
 We also broadened our focus to meet each industry’s unique needs by hiring more in-house specialists, including industrial hygienists, nurses, fleet specialists and agronomists.